klasnasman/portfolio/src/pages/selected/website01.md

 link: https://klasnasman-astro.netlify.app/
 year: 2023
 thumb: /images/all/website01/website01.jpg
-info: I designed and developed this website with Astro framework and vanilla JS, prioritizing simplicity and functionality.
+info: I designed and developed this website with Astro framework and vanilla JS.
 ---